Best SSD in 2023 – top solid-state drives to slot in your PC

 I know what you’re thinking: “The numbers, Mason, what do they mean?”
 As usual, the higher the figure, the faster the drive is.
 To the human eye, the differences in load times can be near imperceptible the higher we go.
 Still, it’s worth getting faster drives.
 Storage is often the slowest component in your system.
 If it can’t transfer bits at the same rate as your CPU, GPU, and RAM, it creates a bottleneck that’ll slow your PC to a crawl.

-The best hard drives are still fine for playing older games or backing up your data, of course.
+The best hard drives are still fine for playing older games or backing up your data.
 Looking forward, though, it’s all about picking the best SSD for your budget and making sure it’s compatible with your system.

 At a glance